Konica Macro-Hexanon AR

 Without the matching Macro Lens Adapter AR, the lens can be focused down to 0.25 m (97/8").
 At this distance a maximum magnification ratio of 1:2 is achieved.
 Together with the matching extension ring, a minimum focusing distance of 22.2 cm (83/4") with a maximum magnification ratio of 1:1 can be achieved – the image on the film has the same size as the subject in reality.

-Image quality is outstanding technically – the lens renders razor-sharp and contrasty images, free from vignetting or distortions.
+Image quality is outstanding in technical terms – the lens renders razor-sharp and contrasty images, free from vignetting or distortions.
 It is not sensitive to stray light even without lens hood because its small front element is deeply recessed by almost 4 cm (11/2").
 However, the so-called bokeh is not particularly pleasing.
 Bokeh is the look of the out-of-focus image areas.
 Out-of-focus highlights in the background unfortunately have a distinctive hexagonal shape that is caused by the aperture blades and can be very distracting and disturbing, especially with soft subjects like flowers.
 For such subjects, one of the 50 mm standard lenses with extension rings gives more pleasing results in my opinion.

 The operation of the lens with the matching Macro Lens Adapter AR is really well-done, and the solution of the exposure compensation problem is just as ingenious as it is simple – other manufacturers could have learned a lot from Konica in this respect.

 The lens has two aperture scales offset by 180° from each other and also two separate focusing index marks also offset by 180° with matching scales for distances and magnification ratios.
 If the lens is mounted on the body without the Macro Lens Adapter AR, the respective scales and index marks are visible.
 If the lens is mounted together with the Macro Lens Adapter AR, it is automatically turned by 180° along its longitudonal axis and the respective scales for aperture values and distances, which account for the use of the extension ring, are visible – no computing necessary.
+Simple, but very effective.
 Together with the Macro Lens Adapter AR, the effective speed of the lens is F5.2.
-In the upper image, the lens side with the scales for use without the Macro Lens Adapter AR can be seen, the lower image shows the other side of the lens with the scales when the Macro Lens Adapters AR is used.
+In the upper image, the lens side with the scales for use without the Macro Lens Adapter AR can be seen, the second image from above shows the other side of the lens with the scales when the Macro Lens Adapters AR is used.

 When using the body's own through-the-lens light meter in AE mode, this compensation is not necessary.
 The light meter meters the light level that passes the lens.
 If this level is becoming darker, the meter would automatically choose a wider aperture, so that the light loss is automatically compensated for with TTL metering.
-For use with the TTL meter, the lever should be set to the AE position.
+For use with the TTL meter, the lever should hence be set to the automatic exposure position.
 But for use with external light meters and manually controlled exposure, the built-in compensation is a real help and simplification.

 Variations